HD-1234/TripletLoss/README.md

 - `--seed`: Random seed for reproducibility (default: 42).
 - `--augment`: Whether to apply data augmentation during the training (default: False).
 - `--early-stopping`: Number of epochs without improvement before stopping the training.
 Set to -1 to disable (default: -1).
-- `--pretrained-weights`: Path to the pre-trained weights (default: None).
+- `--pretrained-weights`: Path to the pretrained weights (default: None).
 - `--log-folder`: Directory where logs and other outputs will be saved (default: './runs').
 - `--deterministic-algorithms`: Whether deterministic algorithms should be used during training (default: False).
 - `--model-name`: Model architecture to train.
 Choose from 'ResNet50', 'ResNet101', 'ResNet152', 'ResNeXt50', 'ResNeXt101', 'ViT_B_16', 'ViT_B_32', 'ViT_L_16', 'ViT_L_32', 'ViTAR_B_16' or 'ViTAR_L_16' (default: 'ResNeXt50').